stellarwp/migrations/docs/programmatic-scheduling.md

 $registry  = migrations()->get_registry();
 $migration = $registry->get( 'migrate-post-meta' );

-// Only schedule if the migration is applicable and can run if ( $migration->is_applicable() && $migration->can_run() ) {
+// Only schedule if the migration is applicable and can run. if ( $migration->is_applicable() && $migration->can_run() ) {
     $result = migrations()->schedule( $migration, Operation::UP() );
 }